ScryEngineering/scrygroup.com/content/services/business-strategy-and-technology-management.md

 - Assess problems, research potential technological solutions and present you with best options
 - Compare cost and profitability of solutions vs. alternatives
 - Highlight interdependencies between the tools you use and the people you hire
+- Create custom learning plans to help you and your staff explore and master new technologies (such as Anki, an open-source flashcard program that makes remembering things easy)
 - Research and define your current and future software assets and requirements

 A solid business strategy and technology management plan is essential to building a strong foundation for future growth and finding efficiencies in your company.
 We would love to discuss your specific requirements.